 The Downtown District includes all parking meters in the downtown area, located on the following streets: Analomink Street, Crystal Street, Federal Street, North Courtland Street, North Crystal Street, South Courtland Street, South Kistler Street, and Washington Street; and in the following municipal parking lots: Dansbury Terrace Lot, Day Street Lot, Harlacher Lot, North Kistler Street Lot, South Kistler Street Lot, and South Courtland Street Lot.

 - Parking at these meters is enforced from 9:00 a.m. to 5:00 p.m., Monday through Saturday.

 - Parking rates at these meters is $0.10 for ¼ hour; $0.25 for ½ hour.

 - The penalty (fine) for a Parking Violation for an expired meter will increase to $10.00 effective January 17th, 2018.*

-*If the fine for a parking meter violation is not paid within seventy-two (72) hours of its issuance, the cost of the fine automatically increases to $30.00 (plus any court costs).
+*If the fine for a parking meter violation is not paid within five (5) days of its issuance, a late fee is imposed.
 Tickets for parking meter violations may be paid on line using a credit card, in person at the East Stroudsburg Municipal Office, or by depositing the ticket envelope with the applicable fine payment included in one of the parking fine collection boxes installed at various locations in the Borough.

 3-Hour Parking Meters